DanielOaks/docstest-starwars/tutorial.md

 }
 ```

-It may look like a lot of code, but it's doing things in a safe way.

-And here's what it looks like when put together:
+And here's what the page looks like:

 ![Table showing all the character entries](tutorial/webpage-2.png)